Hemantr05/GAPI/README.md

-# GAPI - Golang APIs
+# GAPI - APIs developed in Golang